EnterpriseDB/barman/doc/manual/01-intro.en.md

 normally refer to this discipline as **disaster recovery**, and more broadly *business continuity*.

-Within business continuity, it is important to familiarise with two fundamental metrics, as defined by Wikipedia:
+Within business continuity, it is important to familiarise yourself with two fundamental metrics, as defined by Wikipedia:

 - [**Recovery Point Objective (RPO)**][rpo]: _"maximum targeted period in which data might be lost from an IT service due to a major incident"_
 - [**Recovery Time Objective (RTO)**][rto]: _"the targeted duration of time and a service level within which a business process must be restored after a disaster (or disruption) in order to avoid unacceptable consequences associated with a break in business continuity"_